0dr4d3k/simon_attiny13/README.md

  3. **Yellow button**, the best score is erased and you start a new random game as in the first case.
  4. **Blue button**, by pressing the blue button you will start a player vs player battle mode.
 After the startup animation player1 must initiated the duel pressing a button and switching to player2 that must repeat the sequence and increase a new level.
 The loop must be repeated to fail.
 This mode has been cloned from the original Simon Says.

-## Easer Egg:
+## Easter Egg:
- The Easer Egg is activated when you insert a specific sequence in the two players mode...
+ The Easter Egg is activated when you insert a specific sequence in the two players mode...
- You can use this Easer Egg for a crazy party... or maybe you can use this Easer Egg as warning or advise bicycle light (if you forget your one).
+ You can use this Easter Egg for a crazy party... or maybe you can use this Easter Egg as warning or advise bicycle light (if you forget your one).

 ## Modify the hardware:
 ### Adding the Buzzer